What are the aims of this leaflet?

 Acne can leave scars or marks on the skin, particularly in the presence of nodules and cysts.
 These may be raised and lumpy (known as hypertrophic or keloid scars) or indented (known as pitted or atrophic scars).
 Acne can also leave discolouration which may be red, hyperpigmented (darker than your usual skin colour) or hypopigmented (lighter than your normal skin colour).

-Not all spots are acne, so if there is something unusual about the rash it is advisable to consult your doctor.
+Not all spots are acne, so if there is something unusual about the rash it is advisable to consult your healthcare professional.

 How is acne diagnosed?

-Acne is easily recognised by the appearance of the spots and by their distribution on the face, neck, chest or back.
+A healthcare professional can diagnose acne during a skin examination.
+They do not usually need to run any diagnostic tests as it is easily recognised by the type of spots and by their distribution on the face, neck, chest or back.

 Can acne be cured?

-At present there is no ‘cure’ for acne, although the available treatments can be very effective in preventing the formation of new spots and reducing scarring.
+At present, there is no ‘cure’ for acne.
+Treatments can be very effective, preventing the formation of new spots and reducing scarring.

 How can acne be treated?

-If you have acne but have had no success with over-the-counter products then it is probably time for you to visit your doctor.
-In general, most treatments take two to four months to produce their maximum effect.
+If you have acne but have had no success with over-the-counter products, then it is advisable to visit your healthcare professional.

 Acne treatments fall into the following categories: